bitlabstudio/bitmazk-book/docs/introduction/who_are_we.rst

 Please take this with a grain of salt.
-If you wanted to invent the next programming language or worked as a software engineer for NASA, it would probably a good idea to have some extensive university knowledge backing up your tasks.
+If you wanted to invent the next programming language or worked as a software engineer for NASA, it would probably be a good idea to have some extensive university knowledge backing up your tasks.
 But we are doing web-development here.
 This is more like an art and less like a *serious* profession (it is still serious, but in a less life-threatening way than writing software for sending people to mars).